 Instead of ACV, consider adding a few bags of green tea to a cool bath.
-Green tea has anti-inflammatory that can help soothe and heal damaged skin.
+Green tea has anti-inflammatory

 Body odor occurs when sweat mixes with the healthy bacteria on your skin.
 ACV may effectively kill several types of bacteria found on your body, though scientific results of this have only been conducted outside the human body.